elehavi/hw1/README.md

 ## Problem 2 - Write a Chisel Test (20pts)
 We can use Scala to write exhaustive tests for a module assuming its input space is relatively small.
 In this problem, we provide the implementation of `MajorityCircuit` in the file `src/main/scala/hw1/HW1.scala`.
 Your job is to edit the file `src/test/scala/hw1/MajorityCircuitTester.scala` to fill in the unimplemented test for MajorityCircuit using Chiseltest's `peek`, `poke`, and `expect`.
 Make sure to test that the output is correct for all 8 possible input values.
-You may run your test using the command `sbt test` from your terminal. _**We strongly encourage you to fill in your own tests for the other problems using `src/test/scala/hw1/HW1Tester.scala` but they will not be graded.**_
+You may run your test using the command `sbt test` from your terminal. _**We strongly encourage you to fill in your own tests for the other problems using `src/test/scala/hw1/HW1Tester.scala`, but they will not be graded.**_

 <!-- ## Problem 2 - Write a Chisel Test (10pts)
 We can use Scala to write exhaustive tests for a module assuming its input space is relatively small.
 In this problem, we provide the implementation of  in the file `src/main/scala/hw1/HW1.scala`.
 Your job is to edit the file `src/test/scala/hw1/Problem2Tester.scala` to fill in the unimplemented test for Problem2 using Chisel's `peek`, `poke`, and `expect`.
 Make sure to test that the output is correct for all 8 possible input values.
 You may run your test using the command `sbt test` from your terminal. _**We strongly encourage you to fill in your own tests for the other problems located in `src/test/scala/hw1/HW1Tester.scala` but they will not be graded.**_ -->

 ## Problem 3 - Polynomial Evaluator (20pts)
-The `PolyEval` module will be given 3 input coefficients (`c0`, `c1`, and `c2`) at generation time and produce a circuit that computes the polynomial using them and a hardware input `x`.
+The `PolyEval` module takes 3 input coefficients (`c0`, `c1`, and `c2`) at generation time and produces a circuit that computes the polynomial using them and a hardware input `x`.
 The circuit will also take an input `enable` that if true, the output will be the polynomial result, and if false, it will be 0.
 Fill in the rest of `PolyEval`.

 #### Parameters (Scala)
 - c0: _positive Int (8b)_